NikitaVert/Bellabeat-project/Analysis.md

 ### Tableau

 The data cleaned and organised in SQL will be used in Tableau to generate meaningful visualisation.

+The bar chart below shows .

 <img width="545" alt="Screenshot 2024-12-16 at 15 25 33" src="https://github.com/user-attachments/assets/bdfa951a-2f34-491a-aede-7f926a68735e">